Looking for the top sites like Netflix?

 While Vimeo does have an unusual variety of films and TV series choices available, you may find you get more for your money with other options.

-As I was doing research for this article I was pleasantly surprised at the number of free alternatives to Netflix that are available for streaming.
+As I was doing research for this article I was pleasantly surprised at the number of free sites like Netflix that are available for streaming.

 Here we share nine of the most popular free streaming alternatives that might be available to you and your family.

-Popcorn Flix seems to be one of the most popular free streaming sites out there.
+Popcorn Flix seems to be one of the most popular free streaming sites like Netflix out there.
 They have a wide variety of genres, including comedy, drama, documentaries and family/kids’ movies.

 Browsing through the family/kids section (the primary genre of choice at our house) I didn’t find much to be impressed about.
 They seemed to have a lot of choices, but most of them were cartoons we’d never heard of.